Religious Trauma

 Religious trauma is often overlooked or misunderstood.
 Examples can help illustrate the diversity & complexity of religious trauma.
 All of these examples are fictional - though informed by real situations, these examples are NOT representations of any specific real person.

-"Gloria" told a clergy person that she had been abused by a family member.
+"Gloria" told a clergy person that she had been abused.
 Gloria was told to forgive the abuser and was discouraged from reporting to the police as it would reflect poorly on the community.
-Gloria still believes in God, but she feels distrustful of the leaders and sometimes has panic attacks when she goes to worship.
 She is ashamed that she still feels angry about what happened.